em22ad/system_level_occupancy_det/README.md

 # system_level_occupancy_det
 A Bayes Filter Based System Level Occupancy Detection Module.

-A Visual studio 2017 solution is present in the repo.
+A Visual studio C++ 2017 solution is present in the repo.
 The file system_od_bayes.cpp has the main() function.

 Please follow the directions below to understand the code flow and module usage.